-Fly-fishing has always been a minimalist sport with very little gear, often carried on the indispensable vest.
-While that works to keep your tools and flies in order, sometimes you need a little more if you want to spend a day on the local trout stream.
-The answer should have been obvious, add a pack to that vest for the best of both worlds.
+Fly fishing has always been a minimalist sport with very little gear, only requiring the indispensable vest.
+While the vest works to keep your tools and flies in order, sometimes you need a little more if you want to spend a day on the local trout stream.
+The answer to this is obvious, add a pack to that vest for the best of both worlds.

 Now, you can’t just sew a pack onto the back and hope for the best.
-You need additional support to make everything work and this is probably the best design for the fisherman’s comfort imaginable.
+You need additional support to make everything work and the Maxcatch is probably the best design imaginable for the fisherman’s comfort.
 Shoulder straps integrated into the vest support the weight of the somewhat small pack and spread any weight across the torso.
 With this design, you will likely forget you even have a pack at all.

-Everything that a fly-fisher needs on his or her vest is still here on this pack.
-The front pockets are dual-layered to hold fly boxes in the rear and the forward portion with integral fly patches for easy access to your favorite patterns.
-All of the loops and D-rings are still there for all of your tools you want close to hand and a chest mounted rod holder for when you need your hands free.
+Everything that a fly fisher needs on his or her vest is still here.
+The front pockets are dual-layered to hold fly boxes in the rear and the forward portion, with integral fly patches for easy access to your favorite patterns.
+All of the loops and D-rings are still there for the tools you want close at hand, and a chest-mounted rod holder for when you need your hands free.
 Sure, it’s a fishing pack but the vest alone is one of the best designs available.